UAVmatrix/uavcast-pro-docs/docs/developers/restapi.md

 # Rest API

-UAVcast-Pro has an integrated RESTfull API activated by default from **version 3.0.6**.
+uavcast has an integrated RESTfull API activated by default from **version 3.0.6**.
 This could be useful when users want to interact or fetch information from 3rd party application.

 ###Available routes